MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 ## Share action

-The share action is available on the **Processes** screen for the following.
+The share action is available on the **Processes** screen for the following: <!--- Note from Sweeny: Added a colon here to introduce the list. --->

 - Each process where you're an owner.